* Russian stocks fall as risk appetite wanes

 * Norilsk Nickel underperforms after court ruling

-* Rouble gains against dollar on higher oil
+* Rouble gains against dollar, flat against euro

 By Maya Dyakina

 MOSCOW, Oct 10 (Reuters) - Russian shares fell in early trading onWednesday, following emerging market peers and bruised by rising risk aversionglobally, while the rouble was steady, supported by higher oil prices.

 At 0857 GMT the rouble-denominated MICEX index

 was down 0.5 percentat 1,465.6 while the dollar-denominated RTS index